Dave Rice (basketball): University of Washington

 Newly named Huskies head coach Mike Hopkins hired Rice as an assistant coach on April 4, 2017.
-During the 2017-18 season, Rice helped lead Washington to a 21-13 record including, 10-8 in Pac-12 play.
+During the 2017–18 season, Rice helped lead Washington to a 21-13 record including, 10–8 in Pac-12 play.
 The team beat three Top 25 ranked teams: #2 Kansas, #9 Arizona, and #25 Arizona State.
 The team far surpassed expectations being picked to finish 10th in the preseason, but instead finished sixth.
 The Huskies were selected for the National Invitational tournament making it to the second round before losing to St. Mary's 85-81.

-During the 2018-19 season Rice helped lead Washington to a 27-9 record.
-The team was 15-3 in Pac-12 play and won the regular season conference championship by three games.
+During the 2018–19 season Rice helped lead Washington to a 27-9 record.
+The team was 15–3 in Pac-12 play and won the regular season conference championship by three games.
 The Huskies also advanced to the 2019 Pac-12 Conference men's basketball tournament in Las Vegas.
 The Huskies earned a berth in the NCAA Tournament as the ninth-seed in the Midwest Region.
 Washington won its first game of the NCAA Tournament upending the higher eighth-seed Utah State 78-61.

 Washington was eliminated with an 81-59 loss to top-seeded North Carolina in the second round to end a their successful season.

 Salt Lake Community College

-On April 11, 2024 Dave Rice was officially hired as the head basketball coach for Salt Lake Community College.
+On April 11, 2024, Rice was officially hired as the head basketball coach for Salt Lake Community College.
+He replaced Kyle Taylor, who left to become an assistant at Coastal Carolina.